 Lhasa and the Tibet Autonomous Region

 Currently, Lhasa is OPEN to most foreign tourists!
-Permits began being accepted again on 24 March 2014.
+Permits began being accepted again on 23 March 2015.
 The current regulations state that no group travel is required.
 Solo travelers can apply for travel permits.
 Also, mixed nationality groups can also apply for permits.
-The only exception are travelers from Norway.
-Currently, travel permits are NOT being given to Norwegians.
+The only exception are travelers from Norway, Nigeria and Philippines.
+Currently, travel permits are NOT being given to Norwegians or Nigerians.

 Remember….permits are just 1 thing that you need in order to travel to the Tibet Autonomous Region!
 You also need a tour guide, a private vehicle and driver….no exceptions.
-Only a travel agency can arrange these for you.
-For recommendations on which travel agency to use, please send me an email at: email@example.com
+Only a travel agency can arrange these for you. **Be wise in choosing a travel agency as not all of them arrange quality tours.
+Read the following post on some of the nightmares travelers to Tibet have had from using travel agencies with poor reputations: Travel Agency Nightmares in Tibet.
+For recommendations on which local, Tibetan-owned travel agency to use, please send me an email at: firstname.lastname@example.org

 As they did for most of last year, the Tibet Tourism Bureau (TTB) is requiring all foreign travelers going to Lhasa to pay a tour deposit in advance before they will process travel permits.
-The deposit depends on the length of your tour and ranges between $500 USD and $1000 USD per person.
+The deposit depends on the length of your tour and are around $500 USD.
 This sounds strange (and is!), but this deposit is required before your permit can be applied for.
 This deposit goes towards your tour cost and must be sent to the travel agency you use at least a few weeks before you plan to arrive in Lhasa.
 This is NOT a rule the travel agencies are making, but rather is a rule handed down to travel agencies from the Tibet Tourism Bureau.
 So, when your travel agency asks for this deposit, please understand why they are doing it.

 The Tibetan Regions in Qinghai Province

 Over 95% of the land mass of Qinghai is designated as “Tibetan Autonomous Prefectures”.
 Qinghai is divided into 6 Tibetan Autonomous Prefectures while one other prefecture has a large amount of Tibetans as well.
-Over the past 3 years, there have been numerous self-immolations and small protests throughout the province, especially in and around the town of Rebkong, known as Tongren in Chinese.
-It seems that foreigners can go there right now, but the situation could change at anytime.
+Over the past 7 years, there have been numerous self-immolations and small protests throughout the province, especially in and around the town of Rebkong, known as Tongren in Chinese.
+Despite this, much of Qinghai is open without any travel restrictions or need for an organized tour.

 The Amdo regions of to the south of Qinghai lake (Tsolho / Hainan prefecture) are all open as are all counties in Golok prefecture.
 While open to foreign travelers, some counties in Golok require travel permits that are inexpensive and easy to arrange.
+I have heard several reports this year of travelers having problems in the restricted parts of Golok because they did not have permits.
 The counties in Golok that require travel permits are Darlag (Dari), Gabde (Gande) and (Padme) Banma, though at times Banma county is completely closed.
 Permits for these 3 counties can be easily obtained from the main Public Security Bureau office in the prefecture capital of Machen (Dawu) for around 60 RMB per person.
 The two counties that lie along the north shore of Qinghai Lake, Gangtsa (Gangca) and Haiyan are both open to foreign travelers, while the two counties that lie to the north of those 2 counties, Menyuan and Qilian, remain closed as they have been for the past 20 years.

 In November 2013, government officials from Beijing traveled to Yushu to officially announce that the area had been rebuilt.
 Jyekundo, the capital city of Yushu prefecture, is now finished being rebuilt from the April 2010 earthquake that destroyed the region.
 There are now many good hotels and restaurants to choose from.
 All 6 counties of Yushu prefecture are open to foreign travelers.
 This remote and isolate prefecture, at 97% Tibetan, has some of the best preserved Tibetan culture remaining in Tibet.